Old dog lumps and bumps aren’t usually any different to the type of lumps and bumps younger dogs get.

 They can show up as a single small lump, or as a group or cluster of tiny lumps which look a little bit like a cauliflower floret.

-Older dogs tend to develop the single warts, whereas puppies are more prone to the multiple grouping, however either form of Papilloma can develop on a dog of any age.
+Older dogs tend to develop the single warts, whereas puppies are more prone to the multiple grouping, however either type of papilloma can develop on a dog of any age.

 Warts on dogs are most often benign and will often disappear of their own accord after a few months.